sisru/Program_Scheduler/README.md

 # ChatBot
-We make great chat bots.
+We make great Program_Scheduler.
 We work for it.
 Hassan.